Yango Group: Asia and the Middle East

 In 2022, the company introduced Yango Deli Tech (later rebranding to Yango Tech) in GCC.
-Yango Tech provides solutions for retailers, E-commerce and Q-commerce, offering tools for digital transformation, fulfillment and delivery management, commerce, customer experience, and analytics.
+Yango Tech offers technology services to retailers and E-commerce companies.
 As of 2024, the company partnered with Nana, Al Sadhan, and Spar among others.

 In 2022, its ride-hailing service was rolled out in Azerbaijan and Dubai, UAE.
 As of September 2024, the service was also launched in Abu Dhabi in partnership with Abu Dhabi Mobility.

+In May 2025, Yango began to offer its trial services in Nepal and at full scale it was launched later on.
+It has become popular and has got higher marker share in Nepal.

 In 2023, the company’s ride-hailing service became available in Pakistan, the car rental service Yango Drive went live in Dubai, and Yango Tech expanded to Turkey, partnering with PtteM.

 Later that year Yango launched Yasmina, an Arabic-speaking, human-like AI assistant.

 In September 2023, Yango Tech expanded to India.
 In 2024 the latter partnered with a chain of grocery stores Bombay Gourmet in India.

 In November 2023, the company introduced its navigation app Yango Maps in Dubai.

 In the beginning of 2024 Yango launched Yango Play, an entertainment super app, in seven MENA countries, including UAE, Kuwait and Egypt.

 In May 2024, Yango introduced its AI-driven warehouse robotics and pick-and-place solutions in Dubai.

 In December 2024, Yango Ads, the advertising platform of the Yango Group, signed a partnership agreement with Landmark Reach, the retail media division of Landmark Group.

 Yango Ads is also being used to promote tourism services in Thailand, with advertising spend in fourth quarter of 2024 rising by 17% compared to the same period in 2023.
 The platform has also partnered with the Thai Hotels Association, which represents over 4,000 hotels of various sizes and categories.

 Yango’s ride-hailing business was officially launched in Israel on December 10, 2018.
 Yango's beta ride-hailing app was installed by 100,000 users in the first two weeks.
 In 2024 the company had sold its ride-hailing business in Israel to local investors.

 In 2025, Yango divested its remaining operations in Israel, transferring them to local franchise partners and thereby exiting the market entirely.